 - Clothing considered unsafe, dangerous, or a health hazard including flip-flops, open-toe shoes and sandals, or "slides" - This is non-negotiable: should an emergency event occur, students need to move at a fast and orderly speed to safety.
-The footwear above may result in tripping, loss of footwear, and/or

-- Contains offensive or obscene symbols, slogans, or words degrading any gender, cultural, religious, sexual, or ethnic values - Contains language or symbols oriented towards violence, vandalism, sex, illegal substances, alcohol, tobacco, or marijuana - P.E. or gym clothes within the general education classrooms unless with permission from administration - Gang-related apparel such as - Majority 1 color outfits: Examples- red shoes, red shirt, and red hat, or blue shirt, blue pants, blue shoes, and blue belt. - ➤ Chains, jewelry or other accessories with gang symbols/references
+The footwear above may result in tripping, loss of footwear, and/or disruption of theflow of traffic towards safety centers.
+The only exception is a medical exception with an obvious injury or a doctor's note. - Contains offensive or obscene symbols, slogans, or words degrading any gender, cultural, religious, sexual, or ethnic values - Contains language or symbols oriented towards violence, vandalism, sex, illegal substances, alcohol, tobacco, or marijuana - P.E. or gym clothes within the general education classrooms unless with permission from administration - Gang-related apparel such as - Majority 1 color outfits: Examples- red shoes, red shirt, and red hat, or blue shirt, blue pants, blue shoes, and blue belt. - > Chains, jewelry or other accessories with gang symbols/references